madhavkaneriya/word-occurrences/README.md

 # word-occurrences
-It finds out occurrences of each word in a document and returns the 10 words with highest occurrences.
+It finds out occurrences of each word in a document and returns the 10 words with highest occurrences along with their dictionary details.

 ## Prerequisite
 Please make sure that latest/stable version of node.js is installed.